sekl/sebastianklier.com/resume.md

 * Working on a large social network site with 250,000 active members logging in every week, nearly a million page views and more than 100,000 messages sent between users each day.
-* Currently working with React/Redux, Node.js/Epxress.js on a single-page application.
+* Worked with React/Redux, Node.js/Epxress.js on a single-page application.
-* Writing data migration scripts and prototyping backend services using Golang.
+* Wrote data migration scripts and prototyped backend services using Golang.
-* Working with MySQL, MongoDB, Redis, Memcache, RabbitMQ, Solr, ElasticSearch, a payment service, an ad platform and an image cluster.
+* Worked with MySQL, MongoDB, Redis, Memcache, RabbitMQ, Solr, ElasticSearch, a payment service, an ad platform and an image cluster.
 * Implemented testing and deployment strategies.
 * Responsible for training and mentoring of junior developers, conducting code reviews, interviewing potential hires.
-* Holding presentations and technical talks about topics such as Golang, Blockchains, Doctrine internals, best practices.
+* Held presentations and technical talks about topics such as Golang, Blockchain, Doctrine internals, best practices.

 **FrontCoding** *Shanghai, China*
 ***Senior Developer*** *April 2014 – September 2014*